Bruins Adding Brad Marchand To COVID-19 List; Out Vs. Sabres

-Brad Marchand is being added to the group of Boston Bruins forward in the COVID-19 protocols.
+Brad Marchand is being added to the group of Boston Bruins forwards in the COVID-19 protocols.

 Bruins head coach Bruce Cassidy announced Saturday that Marchand was being added to the COVID-19 list and will be out against the Buffalo Sabres.